This is a partial Chuang Tzu in the translation of Dr. Lin Yutang, somewhat modernised. Some comments are added.

 The worst of government interventions, according to Lao Tzu, was heavy taxation and war.
 The wisest course is to keep the government simple and inactive.
 Lao Tzu counseled the now familiar Taoist path of withdrawal or retreat.

 Chuang Tzu also saw the state as a brigand writ large: "A petty thief is put in jail.
 A great brigand becomes a ruler of a State."
-He devotes a whole chapter, called Robber Chih, on this theme, The main difference between state rulers and out-and-out robber chieftains is the size of their depredations.
+He devotes a whole chapter, called Robber Chih, to this theme, The main difference between state rulers and out-and-out robber chieftains is the size of their depredations.
 This theme of ruler-as-robber was repeated by Christian thinkers in the Middle Ages independently, and echoes in proverbs of many countries.

 Like-minded persons try to gain harmony, and if relationships don't work, they may end up striving for solitude.